kofiarhin/notes/prompts.md

+# React App with Responsive Routing and SCSS Styling

+This template sets up a modern, responsive React app using React Router v6 and SCSS.

+## Pages Included

+- Home
+- About
+- Contact
+- Login
+- Register

+## Features

+- React Router v6 for SPA-style routing
+- SCSS for organized and reusable styles
+- Fully responsive design (mobile-first)
+- Navbar with navigation links
+- Modular file structure for easy scaling

+## File Structure

 # 🧠 Prompts: AI-First Fullstack Authentication System

 A series of build prompts for creating a modern full-stack authentication system using the MERN stack — tailored for AI-first platforms and future-of-work applications.